 SAKRANUT - CURIOSITY

 ANAVAH - HUMILITY

 B’TZELEM ELOKIM – CREATED WITH THE SPARK OF THE DIVINE

 THE CENTER FOR JEWISH ENGAGEMENT AND LEARNING BOARD

 Chair: Ellen Weiss

-Director, Jewish Engagement and Learning
+Director, Center for Jewish Engagement and Learning

-Miriam and her family called New York City, Boston, Baltimore, and Pittsburgh home before landing in Buffalo five years ago.
+Miriam and her family called New York City, Boston, Baltimore, and Pittsburgh home before landing in Buffalo seven years ago.
 Miriam values raising her two children in this warm and tight-knit community.
 Her professional passion is engaging with individuals and finding ways to help them access Jewish tradition, Jewish values, and Jewish time - in powerful and transformative ways.
-When not in the office, you can find Miriam with her kids, at the gym, baking or traveling.
+When not in the office, you can find Miriam with her family, at the gym, baking or traveling.

-Director, Adult Engagement
+Director, Adult Engagement and Learning

 Susan’s Buffalo roots run deep.
 She has strong connections to individuals and families across multiple generations in Jewish Buffalo, and also a strong and personal connection to Israel.
 Susan is a master Jewish educator who finds great joy in learning about people’s personal Jewish stories, and facilitating connections with others who share similar interests.
 When not in the office, you can find Susan with her grandchildren, leading Shabbat services with her guitar, or on a kayak exploring the inner harbor.